LipoLean with B (6,9,12) Complex and MIC

 A lipotropic nutrient is one that promotes or encourages the export of fat from the liver.
 Lipotropics are necessary for the maintenance of a healthier liver as well as burning exported fat for additional energy.
 Without lipotropics such as choline and inositol, fats and bile can become trapped in the liver, causing severe problems such as cirrhosis and blocking fat metabolism.
 Choline is essential for fat metabolism.
 Choline functions as a methyl donor and it is required for proper liver function.
 Like inositol, choline is a lipotropic.
 Inositol exerts lipotropic effects as well.
 An “unofficial” member of the B vitamins, inositol has even been shown to relieve depression and panic attacks.

-Lipotropic injections are used to dissolve excessive fat in some parts of the body in which exercise doesn’t work.
+Along with HCG, Lipotropic injections are used to dissolve excessive fat in some parts of the body in which exercise doesn’t work.
 Some of these areas include the stomach, inner thighs, neck, buttocks and hips.
 A combination of B12 and B6 injections may be given in a lipotropic injection.
 Other lipotropic or fat burning substances may also be injected including inotisol, which helps the liver remove fat; choline, which distributes cholesterol and prevents it from getting deposited in one part of the body; and methionine, which is similar to inotisol.
 In some cases, a combination of these may be given.
-Injections can be administered up to twice a week.
+Injections can be administered once to twice a week.

 The amino acids that are injected into the body stimulate the liver into optimizing the process of metabolism.
 These injections boost the metabolic power of the body.
 The injections are only effective temporarily.
 As soon as the effect of these drugs wears out, the body starts returning to normal gradually.